comit-network/comit.network/blog/2020-10-06-monero-bitcoin.md

 ### Notation and terminology

 - When referring to secret keys we use lowercase e.g. `x`; when referring to public keys we use uppercase e.g. `X`.
-- We refer to Alice as the party that holds Monero and wants Bitcoin in exchange; we refer to Bob as the party that holds Bitcoin and wants Monero in exchange.
+- We refer to Alice as the party that holds monero and wants bitcoin in exchange; we refer to Bob as the party that holds bitcoin and wants monero in exchange.

 ### Assumptions